Positively Impacting Our Environment

-- Require Greater Renewable Energy Generation and Use by Electric Utilities
+- Renewable Energy Generation and Use by Electric Utilities

-- Choose to Use More Renewable Energy Now
+- You Can Use More Renewable Energy Now

 - Volunteer to Improve Local Habitat

-- Learn About Sea Level Rise and What Is Being Done About It in Our Community
+- Sea Level Rise and What Is Being Done About It in Our Community

 Washington State's citizens created a statutory requirement (Initiative Measure No. 937, approved November 7, 2006) that electric utilities provide increasing levels of electricity generation from renewable resources to meet the needs of Washington customers.
 Beginning in 2012 the target requirement was for a minimum of 3% of electricity needs; in 2016 for a minimum of 9%; and in 2020 and thereafter the requirement is for a minimum of 15%.